-Front and rear door.
+• Front and rear door.
 The front door is opened by grasping the outer end of the rectangular-shaped door piece and pulling outward.
-It uses a key lock for security purposes that should open all the front doors in a multi-rack system (see Figure 4-5 on page 51).
+It uses a key lock for security purposes that should open all the front doors in a multi-rack system (see Figure 4-2 on page 46).

-Note: The front door and rear door locks are keyed differently on all racks.
-The optional water-chilled rear door panels on the 42U rack (see Figure 4-6 on page 52) do not use a lock.
+Note: The front door and rear door locks are keyed differently.
+The optional water-chilled rear door (see Figure 4-3 on page 47) does not use a lock.

 The standard rear door has a push-button key lock to prevent unauthorized access to the system.
-The rear doors have a master key that locks and unlocks all rear doors in any system made up of multiple racks.
+The rear doors have a master key that locks and unlocks all rear doors in a system made up of multiple racks.
 You cannot use the rear door key to secure the front door lock.

 - Cable entry/exit area.
-Cable access openings are located primarily in the bottom of the racks.
-The tall (40U and 42U) racks use top cable routing access when more than one rack is used in a system.
-Multiple cables are attached to the front of the IRUs; therefore, a significant part of the internal cable management occurs in the front part of the rack.
-The optional stand-alone system management node has cables that attach at the rear of the rack.
+Cable access openings are located in the front floor and top of the rack.
+Multiple cables are attached to the front of the IRUs; therefore, a significant part of the cable management occurs in the front part of the rack.
+The stand-alone system management nodes have cables that attach at the rear of the rack.
 Rear cable connections will also be required for optional storage modules installed in the same rack with the IRU(s).
-I/O and power cables normally pass through the bottom of each rack. - Rack structural features.
+Optional inter-rack communication cables can pass through the top of the rack.
+These are necessary whenever the system consists of multiple racks.
+I/O and power cables normally pass through the bottom of the rack. - Rack structural features.
 The rack is mounted on four casters; the two rear casters swivel.
 There are four leveling pads available at the base of the rack.
 The base of the rack also has attachment points to support an optional ground strap, and/or seismic tie-downs. - Power distribution units in the rack.
-Two outlets minimum are required for a single IRU system as follows: - Allow two outlets for the first IRU - Two outlets are required for an optional system management node (server) - Optional PCIe expansion units require two outlets each - Allow two more outlets for each additional IRU in the system
+Ten outlets are required for a single IRU system as follows: - Allow eight outlets for the first IRU - Two outlets for a maintenance node (server) - Allow eight more outlets for each additional IRU in the system